isaacwen01/DH110/Assignments/A03/README.md

     > "I think I would just, I would like there to be a little bit less text on the page and kind of like, like when that when it kind of gives you all that general information about the process, like I wish there was like one section that's kind of, like had everything just spelled out super clearly.
 And then links to all the pages that you need, like on this one page.
 Just super, just super clear that like, this is the main information that you need to see."

-    The user was confused by the language used by the website as a lot of the kewords and links sounded similar; specifically, there were multiple types of permits and licenses that she could apply to.
+    The user was confused by the language used by the website as a lot of the keywords and links sounded similar; specifically, there were multiple types of permits and licenses that she could apply to.
 A first-time applicant might have a hard time differentiating between these different types.

-  * *Overal unfamiliarity with the process of getting a license*
+  * *Overall unfamiliarity with the process of getting a license*

     > "I think I would just, I would like there to be a little bit less text on the page and kind of like, like when that when it kind of gives you all that general information about the process, like I wish there was like one section that's kind of, like had everything just spelled out super clearly.
 And then links to all the pages that you need, like on this one page.
 Just super, just super clear that like, this is the main information that you need to see. ."